aosabook/500lines/ci/chapter.rst

 run_or_fail "Could not call git pull" git pull run_or_fail "Could not update to given commit hash" git reset --hard "$COMMIT"
 ````

+STOPPED HERE XXX
-In order to run the the test_runner.py file, you must point it to a clone of the repository, so it may use this clone to run tests against.
+In order to run the the `test_runner.py` file, you must point it to a clone of the repository to run tests against.
 In this case, you can use the previously created "/path/to/test_repo test_repo_clone_runner" clone as the argument.
 By default, the test_runner.py file will start its own server on localhost using a port between the range 8900-9000, and will try to connect to the dispatcher server at localhost:8888.
 You may pass it optional arguments to change these values.
 The `--host` and `--port` arguments are to designate a specific address to run the test runner server on, and the `--dispatcher-server` argument will have it connect to a different address than localhost:8888 to communicate with the dispatcher.

 Control Flow Diagram